Games & Quizzes

 /ˈspänsər/

-Person that supports the passage of a new law.
+Person giving money for someone's education.
 To pay for an event, usually as an advertisement.

 /ˈadvərˌtīziNG/